fgarcia/rom-mvvm/README.md

-# ROM for MVVM programming
+# ROM for MVVM

 In the traditional MVC Rails way, ActiveRecord models tend to easily grow fat and leak database concerns.
-This example shows how to use ROM not as an alternative database ORM, but as a model mapper tool for a MVVM architecture.
+This example shows how to use ROM not as an alternative database ORM, but as a model mapper tool for the MVVM pattern that is commonly used in a CQRS architecture.

 ## Multiple ViewModels from a core idea